airyhq/airy/docs/docs/sources/facebook.md

 The Facebook source provides a channel of communication between a Facebook page and your running instance of the Airy Core Platform.

-When connecting a channel via the [/channels.connect](api/http.md#connecting-channels), you must set the `source` field `facebook` and the `token` field to a valid Facebook user access token

 ## Configuration

 For Facebook to start sending events to your local instance, it must first verify your instance with a challenge.